Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 Syntax

-In the above syntax, use Recurse a parameter to get childitem in all child directory or containers, and a Depth parameter to specify a limit on a number of levels to recurse to get childitem.
+In the above syntax, use Recurse a parameter to get childitem in all child directories or containers, and a Depth parameter to specify a limit on a number of levels to recurse to get childitem.

 How to Use PowerShell Get-ChildItem?